fenichelar/Pin/README.md

 Pin
 ===
-An easy to use Arduino library for fast I/O using port manipulation.
+An easy to use Arduino library for fast digital I/O using port manipulation.
 Supports Arduino Mega, Arduino Uno, and Arduino Leonardo.
-Complete documentation can be found [here](https://fenichelar.github.io/Pin/index.html).
+Complete documentation can be found [here](https://fenichelar.github.io/Pin).
 Common uses are listed below.

 ## Import Pin Library
 ```C